ALRW/dayAsADev/courseSections/section5.md

 Using Github
 ------------

-If you haven't already then signup for a [free Github account](https://github.com/join)
+If you haven't already then signup for a [free Github account :link:](https://github.com/join)

 Once you are signed up and signed in click on the green new repository button: